923b31ec home slide 2

 • Health problemsInternet overuse can lead to health problems such as obesity, poor posture, eye disorders, and musculoskeletal disorders.

-• Mental healthInternet use can negatively lasting results mental health, front-running to increased anxiety, depression, and insomnia.
+• Mental healthInternet use can negatively impact mental health, front-running to increased anxiety, depression, and insomnia.

 • Social skillsInternet use can lead to loss of social skills and lower self-esteem.